Kristie Fox compiled a 134-137 in five seasons at the helm of UTA softball, reaching the NISC in 2017.

-Fox, 26, took over the Mavericks program after spending the previous three years as an assistant coach at Big 12 member Texas Tech.
-Fox, recognized as one of the top young assistants in the country, worked primarily with the Red Raiders' hitters and infielders.
+Fox, a two-time national champion and an All-American, took over the UTA program after spending the previous three years as an assistant coach at Big 12 member Texas Tech.
+Fox, recognized as one of the top young assistants in the country at Tech, worked primarily with the Red Raiders' hitters and infielders.

 A number of Texas Tech's offensive records were broken during Fox's stay in Lubbock.
 The Red Raiders hit a program-best .341 in 2011 to rank fourth nationally, while their 7.17 runs per game led the Big 12 and finished fourth in the country.
 Texas Tech set school records for hits, home runs, runs, grand slams, RBI, total bases, slugging percentage and walks during 2011.